MrKsey/AdGuardHome/README.md

 * Open the browser and navigate to http://192.168.1.10:3000/ to control your AdGuardHome service.
 Default login and password - ```admin/admin```.
 * Edit file ```/AdGuardHome/AdGuardHome.yaml``` (on the host) to change the password and other parameters.

-2019-01-11 12:31:53: [AdguardTeam/AdGuardHome, RELEASE] AdGuard Home v0.92-hotfix2:

-🔧 Another hotfix has arrived! 🔧

-It appears that v0.92 messed with the Netflix app (see #534 and #521), so we had to release one more hotfix.
-Hopefully, this one is the last and there will be no other problems with v0.92.

-The only change is that AGH now additionally listens to TCP alongside with UDP: #521.
-# #
-### AdguardTeam/AdGuardHome last release:
-2019-01-11 12:31:53: [AdguardTeam/AdGuardHome, RELEASE] AdGuard Home v0.92-hotfix2:

-🔧 Another hotfix has arrived! 🔧

-It appears that v0.92 messed with the Netflix app (see #534 and #521), so we had to release one more hotfix.
-Hopefully, this one is the last and there will be no other problems with v0.92.

-The only change is that AGH now additionally listens to TCP alongside with UDP: #521.